Maxr1998/MaxLock/app/src/main/assets/about.md

 - Apps get relocked by being cleared from recents, I can't and won't add another method to relock apps
 - You can also relock apps with [Tasker](https://play.google.com/store/apps/details?id=net.dinglisch.android.taskerm) and [Recent App Cleaner](https://play.google.com/store/apps/details?id=com.droidmate.rcleaner), thanks to Krisztian for pointing that out.
 - On Gingerbread, you need a Task Manager (ES Taskmanager if you don't have one) to relock the apps
+- Alternatively, most custom roms allow to set special actions to long clicking navigation keys, one preconfigured is "close app".
+Now, when long clicking e.g. back button, the apps gets fully closed and has to be unlocked on next start
 - After enabling an app, a orange pencil appears next to toggle button, click it for a dialog with further options
 - Fake die is a feature which spoofs the user that an app died.
 To launch it, you have to click *Report* in the dialog and enter the phrase specified in *Locking options → Fake die input*, the default one is *start*
 - You can also set a custom locking type and password on app basis